-Any assigned or otherwise transferred part shall be cancelled under the number of the said international registration and recorded as a separate international registration.
-The separate international registration shall bear the number of the registration of which a part has been assigned or otherwise transferred, together with a capital letter.
+Any assigned or otherwise transferred part shall be deleted from the number of the concerned international registration and recorded as a separate international registration.
+The separate international registration shall bear the number of the registration of which a part has been assigned or otherwise transferred, followed by a capital letter.

+Section 16bis Numbering of Requests for Territorial Extension Following Division

+Division shall be recorded in the International Register, under the number of the international registration concerned, as a separate request for territorial extension to the Contracting Parties where division is to have effect.
+The resulting request for territorial extension shall bear a unique code.

 Section 17: Numbering Following Merger